 Beef, chemicals in seasonings, cheese, and fried GMO corn all contribute to how unhealthy this food is.
 Make a taco salad with black beans and salsa instead.

 22. Chicken nuggets

-Many parents select milk for their kids as a healthy fast food choice.
-Milk is filled with hormones and antibiotics, and is very difficult to digest.
+Many parents select milk for their kids as a healthy fast food choice, and public health commercials might leave you nodding along in agreement.
+While it’s usually not considered junk food.
+However, milk is filled with hormones and antibiotics and is very difficult to digest.
 Instead, drink plain water.